 I'm a psychologist, professor, clinical supervisor, speaker/workshop leader, consultant, and author, living and working in Calgary, Alberta, Canada.
-I am a Registered Psychologist in the Province of Alberta and a
+I have a master's degree in counselling psychology from Simon Fraser University (1985) and a PhD in counselling psychology from the University of Calgary (2008).
+I am a Registered Psychologist in the Province of Alberta, a

 Clinical Fellow and Approved Supervisor in the American Association for

-As a Registered Psychologist for over thirty years, I've worked in child and adolescent mental health programs as a front line therapist, clinical supervisor, and director; employee assistance programs; private practice; and taught at eight post-secondary institutions.
-This breadth of experience in practice and teaching has prepared me for my current role as a professor in the Graduate Centre for Applied Psychology in the Faculty of Health Disciplines at Athabasca University.
+As a Registered Psychologist for over thirty-four years, I've worked in child and adolescent mental health programs as a front line therapist, clinical supervisor, and program director; employee assistance programs; private practice; and, taught at eight post-secondary institutions.
+This breadth of experience in practice and teaching has prepared me for my current role as a professor in the Master of Counsellingprogram at Athabasca University.

 As a professor, I contribute to the training of the next generation of psychologists and counsellors by teaching, writing courses, and conducting and supervising research.